 Pregnancy is a special feeling.
-Once you are pregnant, your only wish will be a happy and successful pregnancy.
-At this time, anything unusual can be highly stressful.
-It is especially spotting in early pregnancy.
-While spotting may be a symptom of something wrong, it need not necessarily lead to a miscarriage!
+Once you are pregnant, your only wish will be to have a happy and successful pregnancy.
+At this time, anything unusual can be extremely stressful.
+Especially spotting.
+While spotting may be a symptom that something is wrong, it need not necessarily lead to a miscarriage!

 Reasons For Spotting During Pregnancy

 And you saw that right!
 You can have your periods even if you are pregnant!
-However, it is not exactly periods, but spotting in periods takes place at around 6-8 weeks of gestation, which usually collides with the time when your periods would normally occur in the second month.
+However, it is not exactly periods but bleeding that takes place at around 6-8 weeks of gestation, which usually collides with the time when your periods would normally occur in the second month.
 Your body also bleeds at such times as it is used to bleeding every month.
-Yet, this will be different from your regular periods.
+Yet, this will not be like your regular periods.
 This bleeding will be lesser and will often occur just as spots or dark brown blood.

-No, do not worry; pregnancy does not restrict you from having fun in bed!
-However, Intercourse during pregnancy can often cause spotting due to the change in the structure of your cervix.
-The cervix becomes vascular and, if hit on, can result in spots, but it is not usually a matter of concern.
-The spotting after sex is generally observed in the later stages of pregnancy since the cervix takes time to change its structure.
+No, do not worry, pregnancy does not restrict you from having fun in bed!
+However, sex during pregnancy can often cause spotting due to the change in the structure of your cervix.
+The cervix becomes vascular and if hit on, can result in spots but it is not usually a matter of concern.
+The spotting after sex is usually observed in the later stages of pregnancy since the cervix takes time to change its structure.
 It will be limited to just a spot or two.
-Good news: Even if minor spotting occurs, you can continue your Intercourse game!
+Good news: Even if minor spotting occurs, you can continue your sex game!

 Also Read: Signs Of Miscarriages To Look Out For

-If you have recently undergone tests like the transvaginal ultrasound or pelvic exam, the spotting is usually due to them, and there is nothing to worry about!
-During pregnancy, the cervix changes in structure, and sometimes the slightest touch can lead to bleeding.
-You are spotting due to such examinations usually healing within a day.
+If you have recently undergone tests like the transvaginal ultrasound or pelvic exam, the spotting is usually due to them and there is nothing to worry about!
+During pregnancy, the cervix changes in structure, and sometimes the smallest touch can lead to bleeding.
+Spotting due to such examinations usually healing within a day.

 Unfortunately, infections occur during pregnancy too.
-In most cases, the cervix is inflamed due to the conditions, which causes some spotting.
+In most cases, the cervix is inflamed due to the infections, which causes some spotting.
 Some common infections are chlamydia, gonorrhea, trichomonas, genital bacterial vaginosis, or yeast infections.
-Do not worry; spotting due to infections is not a concern, and the infections can be easily avoided with proper care and hygiene.
+Do not worry, as the spotting due to infections is not a concern and the infections can be easily avoided with proper care and hygiene.

-If you have given normal birth before or have taken birth control pills for a long time, you have an increased risk of Cervical Dysplasia & Cervical Ectopy.
-This is a condition in which the cells ordinarily present in the uterus or cervical canal invade the surface of the cervix.
+If you have given normal birth before or have taken birth control pills for a long time, you have an increased risk of Cervical Ectopy.
+This is a condition in which the cells normally present in the uterus or cervical canal invades the surface of the cervix.
 The spotting occurs due to irritation of the cervical cells due to the invasion.

 Note: You can have Cervical Ectopy even if this is your first pregnancy and you haven’t taken many birth control pills before.